 Home care is non-medical care provided for seniors in their own home by a personal caregiver.

-It’s no secret that most people would rather remain in their own homes as they get older.
-But when frailty, forgetfulness or chronic illness make living alone too difficult, home care is the answer for many seniors.
-Help with non-medical care from our trained caregivers will allow you or your loved one to maintain quality of life and the lifestyle they are used to.
+It’s no secret that most people would rather remain living in their own homes as they get older.
+But when frailty, forgetfulness or other chronic illness make living alone too difficult, home care is the answer for many seniors.
+Help with non-medical care from our trained caregivers will allow you or your loved one to maintain the quality of life and the lifestyle they are used to.

-Caregivers from Home Care Powered by AUAF provide seniors care and assistance required to live independently at home.
-Eligibility for these services will be based on the determination of need evaluated by case management.
-From there, you can pick your own caregiver or let us match you up with one of the trained and certified caregivers from Home Care Powered by AUAF.
-Your comfort level is of the highest importance, so the choice of caregiver is always yours.
+Caregivers from Home Care Powered by AUAF provide seniors the type of care and assistance required to live independently at home.
+Eligibility for these services will be based on the determination of need that is evaluated by case management.
+From there, you and your family can pick your own caregiver or let us match you up with one of the trained and certified caregivers from Home Care Powered by AUAF.
+Your comfort level is of the highest importance to us, so the choice of caregiver is always yours.
 Contact us for more information.
 We are happy to answer any questions about our program that you may have, and we welcome your inquiry.

 What types of senior services are offered under the Home Care Powered by AUAF program?

 Home Care Powered by AUAF offers a full range of non-medical home care services, related to daily living.
 A trained caregiver can provide in-home services such as cleaning, planning and preparing meals, doing laundry, shopping and running errands.
 Caregivers may also assist moderately impaired participants with personal care tasks, such as dressing, bathing, grooming and following special diets.

 How do I qualify for the Medicaid-funded services?